tjohann/my_common_docs/for_my_blog/distcc.md

 	user 0m33,760s
 	sys  0m17,880s

-with distcc (localhost not included in distcc/hosts):
+with distcc (localhost not included and only one thread per node in distcc/hosts):

 	make -j20 CC=distcc